zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

 We are excited to hear your thoughts and feedback for the new ZAP Baseline Action.
 If you find the action useful please star the action.
 Also, checkout our [ZAP full scan action](https://github.com/marketplace/actions/owasp-zap-full-scan) on how to perform active scanning on your web applications.
-Reach us through the [dev group](https://groups.google.com/group/zaproxy-develop) or for any additional enhancements please feel free to create an issue in the [following repository](https://github.com/zaproxy/action-baseline).
+Reach us through the [user group](https://groups.google.com/forum/#!forum/zaproxy-users) or for any additional enhancements please feel free to create an issue in the [following repository](https://github.com/zaproxy/action-baseline).